• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Géranium des Bois

-As under the effect of a spring, its seeds can be propelled several tens of centimeters from the plant.
+As if under the influence of a spring, its seeds can be pushed to several tens of centimeters from the plant.

 • THE ALPINE ROSE •